joshmoody24/joshmoody.org/src/content/blog/video-game-controller-input-combinations.md

 The Wii Remote has an IR camera used for pointing at the screen, sort of like a computer mouse.
 [The IR sensor has a resolution of 1024 &times; 768 pixels](https://pmc.ncbi.nlm.nih.gov/articles/PMC7218719/#:~:text=The%20Nintendo%20Wii%20Remote%20has,resolution%20of%201024%20%C3%97%20768.), meaning 786,432 states total.

 Obviously, no one's hands are steady enough to reliably aim at a single pixel.
-I'll assume that the minimum reasonable size for a pointer target is 24 &times 24 pixels ([halfhearted justification](https://www.w3.org/WAI/WCAG22/Understanding/target-size-minimum.html)).
+I'll assume that the minimum reasonable size for a pointer target is 24 &times; 24 pixels ([halfhearted justification](https://www.w3.org/WAI/WCAG22/Understanding/target-size-minimum.html)).

 The Wii's output resolution is 640 &times; 480 ([rabbit hole](https://www.avsforum.com/threads/480i-widescreen-wii.765195/)).
 That means it can fit 26 targets horizontally and 20 vertically.
 That's 520 pointer states total.

+Update: I've been informed that I didn't account for the fact that the sensor bar allows the Wii Remote to sense one axis of rotation and its distance from the sensor.
+The current calculations don't take these inputs into account 😭

 Here's the final count: